 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

 Good treatments for PTSD are available.
-Here are some suggestions for finding a therapist who can help your recovery.
+Here are some suggestions for finding a therapist, counselor, or mental health care provider who can help your recovery.

 Things to consider

-Make sure the therapist has experience treating trauma survivors.
+Make sure the provider has experience treating people who have experienced a trauma.

-Try to find a therapist who specializes in effective treatment of PTSD: Cognitive Behavioral Therapy (CBT); Cognitive Processing Therapy (CPT); Prolonged Exposure therapy (PE); or Eye Movement Desensitization and Reprocessing (EMDR).
+Try to find a provider who specializes in evidence-based medications for PTSD or effective psychotherapy for PTSD (e.g., cognitive behavioral therapy (CBT); Cognitive Processing Therapy (CPT); prolonged exposure therapy (PE); or eye movement desensitization and reprocessing (EMDR)).

-Find out what types of insurance the therapist accepts and what you will have to pay (out-of-pocket costs) for care.
+Find out what type(s) of insurance the provider accepts and what you will have to pay (out-of-pocket costs) for care.

 Contact your family doctor to ask for a recommendation.
 You can also ask friends and family if they can recommend someone.

-These resources can help you locate a therapist who is right for you.
-Note: These resources can be used by anyone, but if you are a Veteran, also check out the "Help for Veterans" section below.
+These resources can help you locate a therapist, counselor, or mental health provider who is right for you.
+Note: These resources can be used by anyone, but if you are a Veteran, also see the "Help for Veterans" section below.